 You can also remove the insects manually by rubbing them off the infected leaves and stems with your fingers.
 Wear rubber gloves if you don’t want to touch the insects.

 Rubbing alcohol dissolves the scale insects' shells which kills them.
 You can apply the alcohol using a cotton swab or a cosmetic sponge.
-A cosmetic sponge is softer than the sponges sold for household use and won’t injure your plants as a coarser sponge would.
+A cosmetic sponge is softer than the sponges sold for household use and won’t injure your plants as a coarser household or scrubber sponge would.
 You will need to treat your houseplants for up to four weeks to ensure complete removal of all the insects.

 Questions & Answers